Crispy Spanish Croquette Recipes

 A basic salad on the side is perhaps all you need.

-Some of you may be tempted to pair them with a tangy dip (like a yogurt sauce), but I think the rich taste of some croquettes might be enough on its own.
+You may be tempted to pair them with a tangy dip (like a yogurt sauce), but I think the rich taste of some croquettes might be enough on its own.
+Sometimes you don't want to spoil something already good!

 The Best Croquettes in the World